liesjacobs/WFE_practicals/index.md

-## Welcome to the practicals of World Food and Ecosystems
+## Welcome to the practicals of WFE

 This is the GitHub Page that summarizes the instructions for practicals 1-2-6-7-8 of the course  [World Food and Ecosystems](https://canvas.uva.nl/courses/17225).